Thulhaadhoo

-Thulhaadhoo (Dhivehi: ތުޅާދޫ) is one of the inhabited islands of Baa Atoll.
+Thulhaadhoo (ތުޅާދޫ) is the second highest populated inhabited island of Baa Atoll.

 History

 The island has been reclaimed by the government recently.
 The island is famous for its lacquer work.
-It used to supply the noble families in the country with lacquered items, but now most of Thulhaadhoo's lacquer work is sold to tourists as sounveirs.
+It used to supply the noble families in the country with lacquered items, but now most of Thulhaadhoo's lacquer work is sold to tourists as souvenirs.

 Geography

 The island is 119.59 km north of the country's capital, Malé.